 Our position at all times is that investee companies should respect human rights and have appropriate dispute resolution mechanisms in place within their businesses.
 As a guiding principle, investments in companies that have a record of persistent and unremediated breaches of human rights pose uncontrollable risks to our clients’ capital and should be avoided.
 In seeking to understand the potential impact of infringements, analysts must consider the severity, in terms of both financial risks to business and the physical and psychological impacts on the people affected.

-The Human Rights Toolkit we have developed incorporates a five-stage process designed to help minimise human rights risks in our portfolios.
+The Human Rights Toolkit we have developed incorporates a five-stage process designed to help minimize human rights risks in our portfolios.

 Identifying companies with human rights risks